ilovebmo/kemonotify/README.md

-# Auto-checker for Kemono.party/Kemono.su (Windows only)
+# Auto-checker for Kemono.party/Kemono.su

 The program will periodically check **kemono.party** for new posts for whatever creators you want.

+Cuurrently working on a Rust (tauri) GUI.

 *Services Supported:*
 - Patreon